renaissance-publishing/renaissance/content/chapters/34-alternate-rules.md

     called the Primary Check.

-  - To create an advantage, a character picks a skill that could be used to help—usually a skill that could be a related skill, or that could be used to assist.
+  - To create an advantage, a character picks a skill that could be used to help — usually a skill that could be a related skill, or that could be used to assist.
 They then roll a Simple Check: if they succeed, then the primary check has *advantage.*